Space Hulk: Vengeance of the Blood Angels: Game modes

 In the Adeptus Ministorum of the Blood Angels, there is a chamber steeped in the history of the Chapter, tended by the mightiest Librarians, and psychic brothers charged with preserving the spiritual sanctity of the Chapter.
 Only the most worthy Space Marines are permitted entry.
 Those applicants who wish to bear the honor of Terminator Armour must first undergo the Vigil, a state of deep psychic trance that allows the Space Marine to experience the lives and actions of the greatest warriors that have served the Chapter.
-During the Vigil, the Space Marine will experience visions and dreams of past glories and defeats, allowing him to take command of long dead warriors as they fight on through eternity.
+During the Vigil, the Space Marine will experience visions and dreams of past glories and defeats, allowing him to take command of long-dead warriors as they fight on through eternity.
 If the initiate is accepted by the spirits of his ancient brethren, he will emerge a full day and night later a newly ordained Space Marine Terminator, ready to face real combat.

-Space Hulk: Vengeance of the Blood Angels features numerous game modes including a long and challenging single player campaign.
+Space Hulk: Vengeance of the Blood Angels features numerous game modes including a long and challenging single-player campaign.
 In addition to this, there are four training missions as well as thirty-four solo missions spread across three categories.

-The Space Hulk Originals are missions that are based on the original Space Hulk board game, they are among the easier missions that the player can play and should serve as the perfect introductory levels to help newcomers hone their skills because they have considerably relaxed win conditions.
+The Space Hulk Originals are missions that are based on the original Space Hulk board game, they are among the easier missions that the player can play and should serve as the perfect introductory levels to help newcomers hone their skills due to their considerably relaxed winning conditions.

 The missions that make up the Space Hulk Originals are Suicide Mission, Exterminate, Rescue, Cleanse And Burn, Decoy, and Defend.

-The Classic Missions are a selection of six missions that were part of the original Space Hulk game released on the PC and the Amiga 500 and are almost immediately more noticeably difficult than the Space Hulk Originals, usually with very strict win-conditions such as requiring the Terminators to travel from one side of the Space Hulk to the other whilst not losing a single life to the Genestealers, to missions that are so broad in scale they test the player's concentration, planning, and resolve.
+The Classic Missions are a selection of six missions that were part of the original Space Hulk game released on the PC and the Amiga 500.
+These missions are noticeably harder than the Space Hulk Originals, usually with very strict win conditions.
+These conditions range from requiring the Terminators to travel from one side of the Space Hulk to the other whilst not losing a single life to the Genestealers, to missions that are so broad in scale they test the player's concentration, planning, and resolve.

 The missions that make up the Classic Missions are Purify, Swarm, Baneful Foe, The Perimeter, Tech Support, and Honour On Trial.

-The so-called Famous Missions chronicle the achievements of the most heroic Terminators of times past.
+The Famous Missions chronicle the achievements of the most heroic Terminators of the past.
 Mastery of these missions will prepare the player for the ultimate challenge the player will face in the Campaign.
 The missions are split up into a further six sub-menus.